On Origin Stories and Becoming

 Welcome to the Rebel Joy Society

 I didn’t have the language for it until recently, and in many ways I’m still unpacking it.
-But the feeling has always been there — this sense that who I was becoming mattered far more than where I currently was.
+But the feeling has always been there—this sense that who I was becoming mattered far more than where I currently was.

-I can still feel myself lying on my bed wondering how this was the life I was born into.
+I can still feel myself lying on my bed, wondering how this was the life I was born into.

 What I had instead of adventure was interiority.
-A rich, sprawling, endlessly interesting inner world that I retreated into as often as possible.
-I wrote about it in my journal once: “My world is painted in soft yellows and dreamy shades of greys and blues.
-I live inside my head as often as I can — it’s such a lovely place to be.”
+A rich, sprawling, endlessly interesting inner world I retreated into as often as possible.
+I wrote about it in my journal once.
+I must have been eleven or twelve:

 I turned daydreaming into an intentional practice.